About Council Meetings

 Making the most out of our recycling bins

 World-leading advanced screening and optical sorting technology for paper, cardboard, plastics, metals and glass are key to the success of our recently opened recycling facility.

-The $23 million Southern Material Recycling Facility (SMRF) was officially opened last week and is already processing recyclables from Holdfast Bay residents’ yellow-lid kerbside bins.
+The $23 million Southern Material Recycling Facility (SMRF), which officially opened in late 2021, is already processing recyclables from Holdfast Bay residents’ yellow-lid kerbside bins.

 The SMRF has been designed to meet the highest standards of recycling purity to ensure that nothing goes to waste.

 It uses optical sorting machines which detect the size and shape of items, along with density and magnetic properties.

 Ultraviolet, infrared and visible light detection can separate plastics including PET plastic soft drink bottles to HDPE plastic milk containers.

 This is followed by an air jet which blasts the object into its designated sorting bin.

 Residents also play an important part in ensuring the recycling facility operates to its maximum capability, by putting only recyclable materials into the yellow-lid kerbside bins.